 Understand how the federal budget bill may affect you

-If the newly enacted federal reconciliation bill has you wondering about whether you can afford your health insurance, you’re not alone.
+If the recently enacted federal reconciliation bill has you wondering about whether you can afford your health insurance, you’re not alone.

 There’s one thing you can count on—Community Health Options will be with you through these uncertain times, including helping you to find a plan that meets your needs.